 The good news is that every Singaporean is entitled a SkillsFuture Credit of S$500, which can be used to help individuals take ownership of their skills development and embark on lifelong learning.
 Essentially, you can use it for short-term courses to upgrade your skills.

-Online Courses Such As Coursera And Udemy
+Online Courses Such As Coursera, Udemy, And General Assembly

 Coursera, on the other hand, helps individuals build their skills with courses, certificates, and degrees online.
 They collaborate with education institutions from all over the world to bring you the latest skills and knowledge.
 Coursera also allows you to learn at your own pace with flexible options.